Tiyenti/unobtainibot/README.md

 how long the bot waits inbetween status changes.
 - `statuses` - An array of strings to be used as statuses.
 The bot will randomly change to one of these every `statustimeout` seconds.
+- `usecounter` - An integer which tells how many times a bot command has been used.

 `logins.json` - Logins.